 Routines are fabulous for many reasons.
-They can keep your mind decluttered by providing structure and prevent you from becoming overwhelmed by having to deal with too many decision – also called decision fatigue.
+They can keep your mind decluttered by providing structure and prevent you from becoming overwhelmed by having to deal with too many decisions – also called decision fatigue.

 Having steady routines in place is anything but restrictive.
 In fact, they can save you loads of time and energy to live out your creativity and increase your productivity.